shuyelin06/Obsidian-Notes/content/Classes/CMSC456/CMSC456.md

 \end{align*}
 $$
 > The prefix-free encoding ensures that messages cannot prefix each other in the MAC scheme!

+Essentially, what we are doing is prepending an extra message block to the message, which indicates its length.

 # Authenticated Encryption